ShaneHarro/UWSaveEditor/README.md

 # UWSaveEditor
 A save game editor for Ultima Underworld.

 This is still heavily under construction, and using this program may damage or corrupt your save files.
+The teleport feature only currently works with certain characters.
+Please create a back up of your PLAYER.DAT file before using!

-USE AT YOUR OWN RISK!
+I will not be responsible for loss of player data! <strong><h3>USE AT YOUR OWN RISK!</h3></strong>

 Some notes: